 Fairfax, VA 22030

 In spring 2017, Dr. Ramos was selected as an Open GATE Faculty Fellow via Mason's Center for International Education (CIE).
 She traveled to Oslo, Norway in October 2017 to collaborate with Dr. Kristin Skinstad van der Kooij, associate professor in critical mulitucultral education, at the CIE's partner university, Oslo and Akershus University College (HiOA), on research around internationalizing teacher education.
 In October 2018, Dr. Skinstad traveled to Mason to continue the collaboration, and she and Dr. Ramos shared their work at the Washington Area Teachers of English to Speakers of Other Languages (WATESOL) conference.

-Dr. Ramos is interested in researching best practices in teacher education for building pre-service and in-service teachers’ capacity to design instruction that is rigorous, interactive, and student-centered, affording English learners consistent opportunities to use language in action as a meaning-making tool to learn grade-level content concepts and develop academic language and literacy practices in tandem.
-Her research interests include investigating teachers’ use of genre pedagogy to support ELs’ learning of content and language across disciplinary areas.
+Dr. Ramos is interested in researching best practices in teacher education for building pre-service and in-service teachers’ capacity to design instruction that is rigorous, interactive, and culturally responsive, affording PK-12 English learners (ELs) consistent opportunities to use language in action as a meaning-making tool to learn grade-level content concepts and develop academic language and literacy practices in tandem.
+Her research interests also include investigating teachers’ use of genre pedagogy to support ELs’ learning of content concepts and academic language resources across disciplinary areas.
 Additionally, she seeks to contribute to the current knowledge base around enhancing future and current educators’ global competence and international mindedness in order to create equitable teaching and learning environments for PK-12 ELs.
-Dr. Ramos has presented her work at international, national, state, and local conferences including TESOL, ACTFL, CARLA, and NABE as well as VAC-TE.
+Dr. Ramos has presented her work at international, national, state, and local conferences including TESOL, ACTFL, CARLA, and NABE as well as VAC-TE and WATESOL.